t-kikuc/note/devto/ecs-service-mesh-compare/index.md

 | Logs & Metrics | 👍Supported             | 👍Supported | 👿None               | 👍Supported        | 👍Supported |
 | Tracing        | 👿None (ID is assigned) | 👿None      | 👿None               | 👿None             | 👍Supported |

-* Service Discovery is conceptually designed without observability, and this is unlikely to change
+* Service Discovery is designed without observability features, and this is unlikely to change
-* Tracing is App Mesh's specialty, with Envoy sidecars able to send data to X-Ray or Datadog
+* Tracing is App Mesh's specialty, with Envoy sidecars capable of sending data to X-Ray or Datadog
 * Service Connect, being Envoy-based, might support tracing in the future
-  * There are requests for this
+  * There are feature requests for this https://github.com/aws/containers-roadmap/issues/2369
-    https://github.com/aws/containers-roadmap/issues/2369
 * ALB adds `X-Amzn-Trace-Id` to request headers, but this alone doesn't enable rich distributed tracing